snotskie/ttrpg/site/src/index.md

 !!! compat "Wisened"
     If your starting Lifestyle was Wisened, at the end of a session you may spend ①①①① to change your Lifestyle to Steadfast, Warry, or Compelling.

     **🪬 Steadfast:** Your wise steadiness and alertness have made you adept at warding off harm and protecting your loved ones.
 When you have sparks, they might take on a firm or dispelling aspect.
-Upgrading your Head and Home dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
+Upgrading your History die costs ① less each time, and when you perform Spark Stat Checks using Head or Home it costs only ③ instead.
 You also gain the "Epic Awkwardness" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **👁️ Warry:** You are one with the natural and supernatural worlds around you, and you have a keen sense of danger and safety.
 When you have sparks, they might take on an astral or prophetic aspect.
 Upgrading your Hand and Hurry dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
 You also gain the "Past Repeated" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.